-I own two day packs that I use for shorter hikes, one a smaller 25 litre size and a larger 35 litre pack.
-Which one I take with me really depends on what I’m carrying and the weather conditions.
-Both these packs are getting on in age so recently when I was cruising the outdoor stores and discovered that there was a very generous sale on I decided that it was time for a new pack to enter the family.
+I used to own two day packs that I used for shorter hikes, one a smaller 25 litre size and a larger 35 litre pack.
+Which one I took with me really depended on what I’m carrying and the weather conditions.
+Both these packs were getting on in age and after discovering that there was a very generous sale on I decided that it was time for a new pack to enter the family.

 My needs for a day pack are not excessive and my criteria for this new pack came down to the following:

-After about 30 minutes of working my though all the packs on the display wall I decided that the Osprey Talon 33 was what I wanted.
+After about 30 minutes of working my way through all the packs on the display wall I decided that the Osprey Talon 33 was what I wanted.
 It had all the features that I was after and it felt comfortable both with and without much weight.

 This pack is essentially a smaller version of a larger pack as has most of the features you would expect from a full sized pack.
 On the plus size this pack carries the weight very comfortably with the harness system allowing descent air movement across the back so keeping the sweating to a minimum.
 Osprey recommended weight carry for this pack between 7-13kg and I find that with my typical carry for a longer day walk that even at the heavier end of the range that this pack it very comfortable.

 As a smaller version of a full sized pack there is a pack brain that also has an internal mesh pocket which is where I usually store valuables and keys that I don’t plan on using very often.

 This pack has an external hydration bladder that sits between the main body of the pack and the suspension system and this allows for you to direct the drinking nozzle to either side of the pack.
 The other big advantage of this system is that it tends to put a bit of pressure on the bladder which makes drinking that much easier and also allows the water bladder to provide a bit more padding on the back.